Chase Field- Arizona Diamondbacks

 Also look for other photo ops around the park, like the D-Backs painted Mickey near the main entrance, and the celebration shower photo near Section 104.

 Food at the Stadium- Chase Field has pretty impressive food options.
 However, the one food item you must try is the Churro Dog.
 This is a D-Backs speciality and is just as crazy as you may think.
 This is a donut bun with a churro dog, topped with ice cream, whipped cream, and chocolate and caramel sauces.
-You can find this confectionery concoction at Section 114, 123, and 315.
+You can find this confectionery concoction at Section 123 and 130.

-Best Place to Sit- On the main concourse, in center field, is the Home Run Porch.
+Where We Sat- On the main concourse, in center field, is the Home Run Porch.
 As mentioned above, these seats have some of the best views of the ballpark.
 Additionally, there is an added bonus to sitting in this section.
 Included with these seats are ballpark snacks and drinks, an in-seat waiter, and a private TV.

 Best Place to Pregame- Unique to Chase Field is Game 7 Grill.
 This American-style restaurant sits just outside the main entrance of the park on the Gila River Casino Plaza.
 The grill is open three hours prior to first pitch, and closes 1.5 hours after the final out.
 Something to note- the venue is run by the Diamondbacks, so it is only open during special events, like games.
 Because of this, their menu only has a few basic options.